 We have seen that a different geometric arrangement of bonds in space can produce distinct molecules, stereoisomers, despite the same bonding structure.
-Even within the same molecule, however, different spatial arrangements of atoms are available to a molecule due to rotations of groups of atoms along the axis of a bond.
-Different spatial arrangements due to rotations of groups of atoms about a bond are called conformations.
+Even within the same molecule, however, different spatial arrangements are available to a molecule due to rotations about bonds.
+Different spatial arrangements due to rotations about a bonds are called conformations.

 Table of contents: